-Follow this procedure for all later operation starts, when the detector has already been operated in vacuum and has not been vented in between.
+Use this procedure later on for all operations when the detector has already been operated in vacuum before and has not been vented in between.

-- Finish the complete cabling as described in Chapter 3. - Turn on the TDC. - Start your end-user software (e.g. GUI software) and within this software the rate meter (if available).
-For details see your end-user software manual. - Be sure, that the vacuum pressure at the detector is remarkably below 1E-6mbar, otherwise the microchannel plates might be damaged by a local discharging (in general: the lower the pressure, the longer the lifetime of the MCPs). - Turn off all sources for electrons, ions, light or X-rays that might hit the detector. - Turn up the high voltage carefully and stepwise within 2 3minutes to the operation voltage.
+- Finish the complete cabling as described in chapter 3 and as described in the manual of the HV Power Supply. - Connect the termination plug to the "MCP-F" connector to ground the front side of the MCP stack. - Turn on the TDC. - Start your end-user software (e.g. GUI software) and within this software the rate meter (if available).
+For details see your end-user software manual. - Be sure, that the vacuum pressure at the detector is remarkably below 1E-6mbar, otherwise the micro channel plates might be damaged by a local discharging (in general: the lower the pressure, the longer the lifetime of the MCPs). - Turn off all sources for electrons, ions, light or X-rays that might hit the detector. - Turn up the high voltage carefully and stepwise within a couple of minutes to the operation voltage.

 The starting operation voltage is specified in the specification sheet of the detector. - Watch the vacuum pressure while increasing the high voltage; turn the voltages back, if an unusual increase is observed in the pressure (indicator for high voltage sparking).

-High voltage sparks may seriously damage the detector anode/ meander or the MCPs.
+High voltage sparks may seriously damage the detector anode/meander or the MCPs.
 Observe the chamber pressure carefully every time the high voltage is turned on.
 Switch off the high voltage immediately in case of a temporary pressure rise by an order of magnitude or more.
 This indicates high voltage sparking.

-Wait some time (up to 5 min.).
-Start the procedure again with an increased ramp time.
+If sparking occurs, turn down the high voltage immediately and wait some time (up to 5 min.).
+Start the "Start-Up" procedure again with an increased ramp time.
 Turn off the high voltage completely, stop the procedure and call your provider for further assistance, if is it not possible to reach the operation voltage without sparking.